aoelen/marprix-django/README.md

 > - Allard Oelen

 ## 1. Introduction
 Marprice provides farmers in rural areas of Africa the most recent market prices.
-Marprice offers both the front-end and back-end.
+Marprice offers both the front-end and back-end for this market price system.
 In the back-end products can be added, delete or product prices can be updated.
 The front-end can be accessed from both a web interface and via a voice interface.
 The full version working version of this application can be accessed via: http://marprice.herokuapp.com/

 _N.B.
 The names Marprice and Marprix are used interchangeably.
-Both the names refer to the same application._
+Both the names refer to the same application, only in a different language._

 ## 2. Installation requirements
 - Python 3.6 or higher